Mohammed-gamil/spend-swift/README.md

 ## 📋 Overview

-SpendSwift is an enterprise-grade Purchase Request (PR) and Project Request Management System designed to streamline procurement and project approval processes.
+Action-g is an enterprise-grade Purchase Request (PR) and Project Request Management System designed to streamline procurement and project approval processes.
 It features a sophisticated multi-role approval workflow, state machines for managing request lifecycles, and a modern, responsive interface with multilingual support including RTL languages.

 ## ✨ Features